 3. Be competent

 - Build trust by sharing examples of your work, testimonials and value

 Need a new logo?
 It doesn’t have to break the bank.
 In fact, you can get a free customizable logo with Tailor Brands.
 The process is quick, fun and easy.

 Through May 30, 2020, they’re offering 30% off all plans with code honeybook30.
 (For more freebies, check out their Ultimate Branding Cheat Sheet to help you define your brand purpose, promise, and target audience in one hour!)

 Extend your brand experience through unique packaging

 Another part of what to do when business is slow is to think about your physical experience.
 Sophie Melberg, creator of The Mrs. Book, uses her product packaging to exemplify the heirloom, luxury qualities associated with her brand.
-Every customer receives a handwritten note with their tissue-wrapped book.
+Every customer receives a handwritten note with their tissue-wrapped wedding memory book.
 And every book is tied with hand-dyed silk ribbon in her brand’s signature French blue and affixed with a custom wax seal.
 All these touches bring her brand to life and are consistent with the brand she presents across her social channels, ads and email.